 Use this medication exactly as it was prescribed for you.
 Do not use it in larger amounts or for longer than recommended by your doctor.
 Follow the directions on your prescription label.

 Varenicline can cause drowsiness, which may impair your thinking or reactions.
 You may also have mood or behavior changes when you quit smoking.
 Until you know how varenicline and the smoking cessation process is going to affect you, Be careful if you drive or do anything that requires you to be cautious and alert.

 Stop using this medication and call your doctor at once if you have any mood or behavior changes, or if you feel agitated, depressed, or have thoughts about suicide or hurting yourself.

 Your family or other caregivers should also be alert to changes in your mood or behavior.

-This list is not complete and there may be other drugs that can interact with or be affected by varenicline.
+There may be other drugs that can interact with varenicline.
 Tell your doctor about all the prescription and over-the-counter medications you use.
 This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
 Do not start using a new medication without telling your doctor.